gdsc-uba/hactoberfest2022/README.md

     For task 1, follow these instructions below:
     - Add your details following the previous example.
-    - Respect the Json formatting
+    - Respect the JSON formatting
         ```json
         [
             {